junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Charlie pops to his side.
 "I'll help."

 "I'll take the front door," Ellen says quickly.
-"Bobby, you can take the back door.
+"Bobby, you take the back door.
 Jo, stay with Dean and Cas."

 "I can fight, too!"
 Jo pouts reflexively.